 The statistics confirm that UX matters.
-According to Adobe, some 38% of people will stop engaging with a site entirely if the UX is terrible.
+Around 38% of people will stop engaging with a site entirely if the UX is terrible.

 Furthermore, Ezoic’s case study has shown that there can be as much as a 186% increase in earnings per 1,000 visitors if you have a high-quality UX.

 Naturally, your SEO ranking won’t advance by much if your UX doesn’t cover everything that matters, which includes the quality of your content, the design of your site architecture, and its speed.

 When considering the architecture, all the rules you need to follow is that your site should look good and be intuitive, easy to use and navigate, and you’ll be safe.